DetroitApps/RetroMultiManager/README.md

     - Autologin
     - Connect players on server
     - Toggle between your Dofus instances
+    - Character initiative management
+    - Change character's initiative during the game session
+    - Move all characters at once
     - Close all Dofus instances
-  - Develop scenarios with the API (early alpha)
+  - Develop scenarios with the API
     - Endless possibilities
 - Multiple languages, for now:
   - French